 I grew up in Massachusetts, and still live here because I’m fond of woods and seasons and cranky New Englanders and plants that grow in tangles and can thrive through an annual ice beating.
 My favorite critters are cats, foxes, owls, and bears.
 I’m a Cancer in Sun and Moon with a Leo ascendant.

 Me & The Cards

 While I use the cards primarily for myself, I do sporadic readings for friends, family, and strangers through the grapevine.
-I've been reading for others for about three years.
+I've been reading for others for about four years.

 I think of myself as an intermediate reader, and most of the content here is geared for those at a beginner to intermediate level.
 Each time I pick up a card, do a reading, or crack open a tarot book, I learn something new.
 I hope it stays that way.

 I spend a lot of time pondering spirituality, philosophy, and mysticism.
-While I adore woo-woo stuff, I try to balance it all with a healthy dose of agnosticism.
+While I adore woo-woo stuff, I try to balance it all with a healthy dose of skepticism.
+(I'm an irreligious animist with an agnostic streak.)
 I strongly believe in developing and using both intuition and reason.

 My tarot approach reflects this.
 When I’m reading cards, I draw on a combination of intuition, what I know and see of the cards’ traditional symbolism and archetypes, and what I know from life experience.

 The interrobang is technically a non-standard punctuation mark that combines a question mark and an exclamation point into one funny looking glyph.